frederic-perez/AmE-dictionary/data/idioms.md

 __bring the house down__ __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __bring to an end__
 __bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
-__broken record__ :two: A person or thing that repeats itself over and over again, causing annoyance.
-Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly.
+__broken record__ :dart::three: A person or thing that repeats itself over and over again.
+Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_
 __bromance__ _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
-__brood over__ To worry anxiously or be despondent about something or someone, especially at great length and in isolation.
+__brood over__ :two: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._
-__bucket list__ _That’s one of my bucket list items._
+__bucket list__ :two::hammer: _That’s one of my bucket list items._
 __buckle up__ :four::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._
 __buff up__
 __bug off__ _slang_